cs1302uga/cs1302-tutorials/visibility/protected.rst

 inheritance hierarchy.

-It is worth noting that the type of the variable used on ``LINE2`` (currently ``Student``) can be child type of ``Student`` and the access will still work, assuming the object reference assigned to the variable is compatible.
+It is worth noting that the type of the variable used on ``LINE2`` (currently ``Student``) can be child class of ``Student`` and the access will still work, assuming the object reference assigned to the variable is compatible.
 While this is allowed from a visibility perspective, it's considered bad practice because it creates a circular dependency between two classes.